Carl Zander: Professional career

-Zander was drafted by the Cincinnati Bengals in the second round (43rd overall pick) of the 1985 NFL Draft, one of three Tennessee linebackers (the other two being Reggie McKenzie and Alvin Toles) drafted that year.
+Zander was selected by the Cincinnati Bengals in the second round (43rd overall pick) of the 1985 NFL draft, one of three Tennessee linebackers (the other two being Reggie McKenzie and Alvin Toles) drafted that year.
 During his seven seasons with the Bengals, he played in a total of 106 games, and was a starter in 94.
 He recorded 8 sacks, 3 interceptions and 7 fumble recoveries (which he returned for a total of 99 yards).
 By the 1989 season, he was the Bengals' defensive signal-caller, relaying the play from the coaches to the other players on the field, and modifying it as necessary to respond to the offensive formation.

-Zander was in the starting lineup for the Bengals' 20-16 loss to San Francisco in Super Bowl XXIII.
-He had two tackles in the game.
+Zander was in the starting lineup for the Bengals' 20–16 loss to San Francisco in Super Bowl XXIII.
+He had three tackles in the game.

 Zander contemplated retiring in March 1991 after the Bengals offered him a contract he considered insufficient, and missed the first two games of the season, but played during the remaining 14 games.